golangci/golangci-lint/.github/PULL_REQUEST_TEMPLATE.md

 -->

 <!--
-Please don't use an AI to generate the PR description.
+Please keep the description brief.
 -->

 <!--